 Dr. Skonieczny is an experienced and dedicated teacher.
 She has spent over a decade in the university classroom, and devotes a considerable amount of her time working with students on developing student writing and creating meaningful research projects on a wide-variety of IR topics.
+In 2019, she wrote about her experience as a teacher and reflected on coming to San Francisco State in 2007 in a chapter called “Teaching Writing as Social Justice,” in Pedagogical Journeys through World Politics: Adventures in Teaching, edited by Jaime Frueh.
 Over the past few years, she has taken some of her teaching online and advocated for an online section of IR 550, the senior capstone course in IR.
 In addition to advocating for student access to IR core curricula, Dr. Skonieczny led the charge in the IR department by applying for and winning a 2017 CSU grant to rethink the curriculum with student success towards degree in mind.